milescward/Algorithms/README.md

 # Algorithms
-Attempts to figure out searching and sorting algorithms from EdX before code was revealed
+Attempts to figure out searching and sorting algorithms from EdX Data Structures and Algorithms before code was revealed

 Includes:
   Bubble Sort